goacs2python/GOACS2-Module-3-Classes-Individual-Problem-Set/README.md

-# Module 5 Individual Problem Set
+# Module 3 - Classes Individual Problem Set

 Please complete one problem from the Module 5 Problem Set.
 The other problem will be completed with the help of a partner.